baritonomarchetto/4CH-Mixer-Modules/README.md

-This repository hosts my new eurorack mixer modules and an old mixer module, for reference only.
+This repository hosts my new eurorack mixer modules.
+It also host an old mixer module, but for reference only.
 New mixers files are stored in "VERSION_2" folder.

 # 4CH-Audio/CV-Mixer-Modules
 Two different mixers for two different tasks.
 For modular synthesizers.